Inflectra/kronodesk-documentation/docs/Administration-Guide/Installing-KronoDesk.md

 - Install the .NET Framework v4.5.2

-- Install SQL Server 2008R2, 2012, 2014, 2016, or 2017.
+- Install SQL Server 2016, 2019, 2022, or 2025.

-- Install the latest version of Internet Explorer that your server OS allows

 - Ensure that IIS is installed

-- Ensure that ASP.NET 4.5.2 is enabled
+- Ensure that ASP.NET 4.7.2 is enabled

-## Install the .NET Framework v4.5.2.
+## Install the .NET Framework v4.7.2.

-On Windows 10, 8 and Windows Server 2012+ installations, Microsoft .NET Framework v4.5.2 is usually installed as part of the factory configuration, whereas on earlier operating systems, you might need to manually add the .NET 4.5.2 framework.
+On Windows 10, 11 and Windows Server 2016+ installations, Microsoft .NET Framework v4.7.2 is usually installed as part of the factory configuration, whereas on earlier operating systems, you might need to manually add the .NET 4.7.2 framework.

 To see which version of the Microsoft .NET framework installed, open up Windows Explorer® and navigate to